ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-with-Prometheus.md

 # Prometheus joins CNCF

-Just a few weeks ago,
+Just a few months ago,
 the Prometheus team [announced](https://prometheus.io/blog/2016/05/09/prometheus-to-join-the-cloud-native-computing-foundation/) that they were joining the Cloud Native Computing Foundation.